cloudposse/atmos/website/docs/cli/commands/terraform/terraform-shell.md

 sidebar_label: shell
 sidebar_class_name: command
 id: shell
-description: This command starts a new `SHELL` configured with the environment for an Atmos component in a stack so allow executing all native terraform commands inside the shell without using any atmos-specific arguments and flags.
+description: This command starts a new `SHELL` configured with the environment for an Atmos component in a stack to allow execution of all native terraform commands inside the shell without using any atmos-specific arguments and flags.
+This may by helpful to debug a component without going through Atmos.
 ---

 :::note Purpose